3 Days in Chicago: The Ultimate Weekend in Chicago ItineraryUnited States

 When to Spend a Long Weekend in Chicago

 The best time to plan a long weekend in Chicago is during the summer.
-The weather during the summer is absolutely perfect, and it’s definitely the easiest time to pack light for a Chicago vacation.
+The weather during the summer is absolutely perfect, and it’s definitely the easiest time to pack light for a Chicago vacation (if you visit during the blustery winter, be sure to carefully consider what to wear in Chicago!).
 This is also the best time to explore the awesome parks, beaches, and outdoor destinations in the Windy City.

 Each year in the summer, Lollapalooza brings huge crowds looking for an awesome time and great music.
 Lollapalooza draws many of the best music acts in the world, so traveling to Chicago during the music festival is a great opportunity.
 On top of this festival, many great music artists perform regularly at Wrigley Field, Soldier Field, the United Center, and the other great venues across Chicago.

-Coming in a close second to the Chicago summer is the Chicago spring when the city defrosts and comes alive.
+Coming in a close second to the Chicago summer is the spring when the city defrosts after its long Chicago winter and comes alive.
 There is nothing quite like spending 3 days in Chicago when the atmosphere is on the rise, as it is in spring.

 Also during this time is St. Patrick’s Day, one of the largest holidays in Chicago.
 On St. Patrick’s Day the river is dyed bright green, and the partygoers are out in force.